modalpdx/PythonCursesUI/README.md

 - Arrow-down or j moves down
 - Arrow-left or h moves left
 - Arrow-right or l moves right
+- D selects the highlighted appointment for deletion
 - Q quits the UI

 Calendar/date-picker: